gsoft-inc/wl-web-configs/docs/webpack/transformer-utilities.md

 # Transformer utilities

 !!!warning
+`@workleap/webpack-configs` is now in maintenance mode.
+If you're starting a new project, consider using [@workleap/rsbuild-configs](../rsbuild/default.md) instead for better performance and modern tooling.
+!!!

+!!!warning
 We do not guarantee that your configuration transformers won't break after an update.
 It's your responsibility to keep them up to date with new releases.
 !!!